Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Finally, for your last day, visit the ruins of Coba and take the opportunity to discover a nearby cenote.

-Discover the paradisiacal lagoon with its seven shades of blue in Bacalar through a boat tour where you can swim in the crystal-clear water of the Pirates’ Canal.
+Discover the enchanting lagoon with its seven shades of blue in Bacalar through a boat tour where you can swim in the crystal-clear water of the Pirates’ Canal.

 Enjoy the afternoon sipping cocktails at a beach club on the lagoon’s edge and relaxing on loungers and hammocks in the water.